 Studio: Format for these courses is studio-based and involves hands-on experience; normally on-campus

 Video Conferencing: Lectures are delivered simultaneously between Lakehead campuses.
 Lectures are synchronous and on-campus

 TBA: The Course Timetable for the Winter 2021 term will be updated with mode of delivery and other details as more information becomes available about the COVID-19 pandemic.

 SYNC: Synchronous online course delivery where the instructor and students are all online at the same time, and the material is delivered in real time using methods such as WebEX, Zoom or another similar platform (more information will be provided by the instructor).
 Students can ask questions, take tests, or participate in discussions online while the instructor is available to assist them

 An Academic Timetable provides a listing of classes scheduled for the Term.
 Please note that scheduling changes may happen and Academic Timetables are subject to change.
 To register for your classes, go to MyInfo (or take a look at our Registration Guide!)

-As Lakehead University continues to respond to the changing circumstances surrounding the COVID-19 pandemic, most of our courses for the Fall 2020 term will be delivered in some form of online delivery to accommodate the diverse range of Lakehead students.
+As Lakehead University continues to respond to the changing circumstances surrounding the COVID-19 pandemic, most of our courses for the Winter 2021 and Spring/Summer 2021 terms will be delivered in some form of online delivery to accommodate the diverse range of Lakehead students.
 This includes synchronous and asynchronous online learning.
 Regardless of the mode of delivery, plans are being made to ensure students unable to join synchronously have options to continue their learning.

-If you have questions about your Fall 2020 program delivery and courses, contact your Program Chair/Faculty Advisor or Student Central:
+If you have questions about your program delivery and courses, contact your Program Chair/Faculty Advisor or Student Central: